NickCross-79/blog-app/README.txt

-***NOTE***
-For the step that required the view count API to be on all pages, I decided to make two seperate types of view counts; one for the main page, and one for each individual blog post, so users will instead see how many times each specific blog has been visited.
-It would have been possible to just simply include the same API call in the blog view, but I thought it was a neat idea, and that the individual view counters would look better/make more sense in the case of my specific project concept.

 ***README***
-Each section of this read me includes a brief description of the class/view, its features, as well as which requirments from the instructions are satisfied.
+Each section of this read me includes a brief description of the class/view, its features.
 This project also includes a unit test class called BlogControllerTest.java that contains unit tests from each aspect of the controller class.

 Dependencies: